njibrigthain100/cognitech-platform-all-codes-repo/IAC/Cloudformation/Infrastructure/Nested-Stacks/README.md

     * SSM-Docs folder:
       * This folder contains all the system manager document needed for the project

-### WARNING:

-* This project contains resources that may accrue charges if left on.
-Proceed with caution.

 ###### *SSM Parameter creation:*